cipto-hd/golang-book/05-misc/05-sqlite/README.md

    go mod init "example-project"
    ```

 1. **Add imports**.
-Once you have the needed packages you need to refer to them in the import section:
+Once you have the needed packages, you need to refer to them in the import section and run `go mod tidy`:

    ```go
    import (